FRRouting/frr/doc/user/ospf6d.rst

    change to take effect, user can use this cli instead of restarting the ospf6d daemon.

+.. clicmd:: clear ipv6 ospf6 [vrf NAME] interface [IFNAME]

+   This command restarts the interface state machine for all interfaces in the VRF or only for the specific interface if ``IFNAME`` is specified.

 ASBR Summarisation Support in OSPFv3
 ====================================